rin67630/Soft-Power-MPPT/Software/Configuration Instructions.md

 OTA-Ready
 ´´´
 The first gibberish line is normal.
 This is the regular booting report.
 If it get stuck after Serial @ 9600 Baud, your Wi-Fi connection where not successful.
 Correct your credentials and repeat the procedure, until you get an IP.

-then return to the Arduino IDE, remove the two slashes before the line "#define SMARTCONFIG", you may remove your credentials, they are stored in the ESP and will not be used anymore.
+Then return to the Arduino IDE, remove the two slashes before the line "#define SMARTCONFIG", (you may remove your credentials, they are stored in the ESP and will not be used anymore).
 - #define SMARTCONFIG  // (WiFi Credentials over GogglePlay/Apple App SmartConfig)
-  // alternatively to Smartconfig App, you can comment out Smartconfig
-  // and enter your credentials to initalize for a new WiFi
-- #define WIFI_SSID          "SSID"
-- #define WIFI_PASS          "PASS"
-- #define wifiMaxTries         10
-- #define wifiRepeatInterval   100

 Upload the software again, and check, that you get the boot report correctly.